bibekanandadatta/JHU-Dissertation-Template/README.md

 Since the template is based on the report class, it is subdivided into multiple chapters.
 There are separate .tex files for all the front matters (mandatory or optional), technical chapters, and back matters (references and appendices).

 - `00-main.tex` file is the driver or root file which includes all the preamble, document settings, package settings, and macros as needed as well as the auxiliary .tex files for each chapter.
 I would recommend going through the different sections of this file before you start working to understand the available packages and options.
-- `filename.tex` are the .tex files dedicated for individual pages (e.g., title, dedication) or environments (such as abstract, references, etc.) or chapters.
+- `<filename>.tex` are the .tex files dedicated for individual pages (e.g., title, dedication) or environments (such as abstract, references, etc.) or chapters.
 These files are called from the `00-main.tex` file using an `\include{}` command which flushes all the floating objects and starts a new page.
 - `figures` subdirectory contains all the figures for the thesis.
 You can add the figures as chapter-wise PDF files or as just individual images with allowable extensions.
 Images are called using the `\includegraphics{}` command in a figure environment.
 You can also use the `\includegraphicx{}` command to avoid using specific image file extensions.
 - `thesis.bib` file is a biblatex file that contains all the bibliographic items.
 Use Zotero or some other citation manager to generate the biblatex file containing all the items.
 - `latexmkrc` additional settings for the make file to generate PDF/A output.
 This is required to be in the main directory of the Overleaf project.